-No one knows how to focus anymore.
-We’re constantly distracted by a never-ending flurry of texts, emails, phone calls, and social media notifications.
-People feel like they have to be available 24/7, which makes it impossible to concentrate on the task at hand.
-Frustrating?
-Yes!
-Life gets a lot better when you start living in the present moment.
-Here’s how to find your flow.
+People don’t know how to focus anymore.
+They’re distracted by a constant flurry of texts, emails, phone calls, and social media notifications.
+You might feel the need to be available 24/7, which makes it impossible to concentrate.
+Want to be more productive?
+Read ahead and learn how to find your flow.
+It’s easier than you think…

 What is flow?

-Flow occurs when you become so absorbed in a task, chore, or activity that everything else ceases to exist.
+Flow happens when you become so absorbed in a task or activity that everything else ceases to exist.

 You’re running on a nature trail: totally focused on the sensations of your stride, heart-rate, and breathing pattern.